MauroAbidalCarrer/DL_CV_training_and_interpretation/diary.md

 -   I started reading the [Deep Networks Always Grok and Here is Why](https://arxiv.org/pdf/2402.15555) paper.
     It's pretty verbose in it's introduction.
     I just got started, but I learned a few new mathematical terms.

+26/05/2025:
+-   I finished reading the paper.
+    KTs:
+    -   Terms:
+        -   Delayed generalization: aka Grokking
+        -   Adversirial robustness: Output resistance/invariance to perturbations in the input.
+        -   Delayed robustness: Grokkiong/generalization on adversarial samples (so this seems like Gorkking premium basically)
+        -   Piecewise function: A function that is partitioned into several intervals on which the function may be defined differently.
+        -   circuit: A subgraph of the network(a combination of activated neurons) (This actually comes from another paper but it's reused here.).
+            Such circuit can be simplified, when using a continuous piecewise linear activation functions sucha as relu, to a single affine transformation.
+        -   Partition/region: Shape in the input space of a circuit.
+        -   Local Complexity: A measure of the number of different output partition/regions/splines in neighborhood in the input.
+            I will explain it more clearly later.